jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 Events can be described in words, set notation, or random variable notation.

-For example, if \(X\) is the sum of two dice, the event “the sum is larger than 10” can be written as
+For example, if $X$ is the sum of two dice, the event “the sum is larger than 10” can be written as

 $$
 \{\omega:X(\omega)>10\}